 One of the best treasure tales in the history of the American West is the Lost Dutchman Mine.
-Shrouded in mystery, the mine is not only allegedly rich in gold but is also said to have a curse upon it, leading to a number of strange deaths, as well as people who mysteriously go “missing” when they attempt to locate the old mine.
+Shrouded in mystery, the mine is not only allegedly rich in gold but is also said to have a curse upon it, leading to a number of strange deaths and people who mysteriously go “missing” when they attempt to locate the old mine.

-For more than 120 years, the legend of the Lost Dutchman Mine has been told over and over, growing in proportions to such an extent that some claim the entire legend is nothing but a myth.
+For more than 120 years, the legend of the Lost Dutchman Mine has been told repeatedly, growing in proportions to such an extent that some claim the entire legend is nothing but a myth.
 But for thousands of others, the mine and its legends are extremely real, hidden in the forbidding peaks of the Superstition Mountains.

-“Real” or not, the haunting tales endure, continuing to draw prospectors to the Superstition Mountains today, and making the story one of the most famous lost treasure tales of all time.
+“Real” or not, the haunting tales endure, continuing to draw prospectors to the Superstition Mountains today, making the story one of the most famous lost treasure tales ever.

-Learning from the Apache, that the range did, in fact, hold gold, the Spaniards were intent upon exploring the area.
-The Apache; however, refused to help them, telling them that if they dared to trespass on the sacred ground, the Thunder God would take revenge upon them, causing tremendous suffering and horrible deaths.
+Learning from the Apache that the range did hold gold, the Spaniards were intent on exploring the area.
+The Apache, however, refused to help them, telling them that if they dared to trespass on the sacred ground, the Thunder God would take revenge upon them, causing tremendous suffering and horrible deaths.
 The Indians called Superstition Mountain the “Devil’s Playground.”

 But the Spaniards were determined and began to explore.
 Almost immediately, men began to mysteriously vanish, to the point that warnings were given to never stray more than a few feet away from the rest of the group.
 Still, more men disappeared only to be found dead later, their bodies mutilated and their heads cut off.